segmentio/terrafile/README.md

 # Terrafile

 Terrafile is a binary written in Go to systematically manage external modules from Github for use in Terraform.
+This is a fork of the original version found here: https://github.com/coretech/terrafile

 ## How to install